Finding time to spend together is hard for any couple, but more as parents. Learn how parents can make time for each other (even with kids!).

 Whatever time together you now have outside of work is taken up with parenting duties.
 Dinners are no longer insightful or entertaining, but a scramble to get the kids fed as you hope they don’t whine and fight with one another.

-By the time the kids are in bed, you’re too exhausted to talk, preferring instead to hop on the computer, television, or even go straight to sleep.
+By the time they’re in bed, you’re too exhausted to talk, preferring instead to hop on the computer, tune out with the television, or even go straight to sleep.

 My husband and I will reminisce about all the things we used to do before kids.
 We laugh about how “busy” or “tired” we thought we were.
-We talk about old memories, like shopping for groceries together on the weekends or taking a gardening class at my insistence.
+We talk about old memories, like shopping for groceries together on the weekends or taking a gardening class.

 The days of doing whatever you want, whenever and wherever are on hold for a few more years.
-But that doesn’t mean you can’t make time for your partner.
-In fact, it’s important you do—your kids need you to take care of yourself, including your relationships.
+But that doesn’t mean you can’t make time for each other.
+In fact, it’s important that you do—your kids need you to take care of yourself, including your relationships.